ECunending/Notes/Web3 Learning Journal/Blockchain Technology and Application/Bitcoin.md

 The limit storage of one block is 1M.
 Thus, it takes several seconds for the information to all the nodes.

 Best effort: A transaction may not be received by all nodes due to network latency, and the order of receipt may also vary.
 Additionally, some nodes might relay incorrect transactions.

+# Lecture 6: The Difficulty of Mining
+$Mining: H(block header) <= target$

+The encryption algorithm in BTC is *SHA256*; its output space is $2^256$, which is very large.

+$difficulty = \frac{difficulty-one-target}{target}$

+If we don't change the difficulty, the next block will be mined faster and faster.

+If the time to next block is very fast, new blocks don't have enough time to disseminate in Bitcoin network.
+Then, forking attack will becomes very common because there are many branches, and hackers can easily make theirs to become the longest valid chain.

+target = target * (actual time -- time spent mining the last 2016 blocks / expected time -- 2016*10)

+This formula is equivalent to the below one.

+next difficulty = previous difficulty * (2 weeks/time to mine last 2016 blocks)

+With the formula, we know that people need to change the difficulty of mining every 14 days.

+By the way, the malicious nodes cannot change the mining difficulty by themselves because other nodes won't guarantee this behavior.